 After selecting the sub-program and pressing 'Start', the Pumping program continues execution at the selected sub-program.
 After the 10 ml dispense, each sub-program jumps or continues with the loop counter function (Phase 12).
-The first 4 loops continue Program Execution with the next user sub-program selection.
+The first 4 loops continues Program Execution with the next user sub-program selection.
 After the 5th loop, the program continues with Phase 13, which jumps back to the syringe refill function and starts the whole program over.

-Phase Function Rate Volume Direction 1 RATE 1500.0 ml/hr 50 ml Withdraw
+Phase Function Rate Volume Direction

+1 RATE 1500.0 50 ml Withdraw

+ml/hr